peter-bread/homebrew-tap/CONTRIBUTING.md

 ## Bumping a formula

-In the repository containing the source code of a formula???, ensure you have a workflow that creates tags and GitHub Releases.
+Ensure you have a workflow that creates tags and GitHub Releases in the repository that contains the source code for the software you are creating a formula for.

-In your repository settings, add the `App ID` and private key for [Cellarman](https://github.com/settings/apps/peter-bread-cellarman) to your variables and secrets respectively.
+In your repository settings, add the `App ID` and private key for [Cellarman](https://github.com/settings/apps/peter-bread-cellarman) to your (variables and) secrets respectively.

 Create a new job that depends on the success of the release job.
 This job will create a token using the Cellarman App which has the minimum required